 Being physically active and exercising can lower your cancer risk, help you have a healthy weight and lessen your risk for numerous chronic diseases.
+We recommend you should be active for at least 150 minutes a week in order to live a healthy lifestyle.
+Broken down this is 30 mins of exercise, 5 days a week.
 Just 30 minutes of physical activity 5 times a week can go a long way towards improving your health.

 To get the most out of your physical activity, combine it with a healthy diet.
 When you marry a plant-based eating style with intentional physical activity, you’ll more likely balance the calories you take in with what you burn, and you’ll more naturally have and maintain a healthy weight.

 How to incorporate physical activity into your daily lifestyle

 Sometimes getting started is the hardest step.
 There may be mental hurdles to overcome, and feelings of frustration to get through.
 But it’s never too late to start being active.
 And any type of physical activity is better than none.